A piece of history

 Through the years the farm has passed through four generations.
 The dairy remained operational through three generations, after which beef cattle were raised.
 Each generation grew vegetables and hens were kept until my grandmother passed away.

-piece of now from Joan Prisk
+A piece of now from Joan Prisk

 It was familiar and it was home, even with our first step.
 The beautiful pasture sprinkled with pecan trees.
 The backdrop of rolling hills.
 Signs everywhere of days gone by and family heritage.
 Roots ran deep here.
 It was reminiscent of my Smith family's farm in Florida.